Jessicaruss99/PandemicWarriorV2/README.md

 <br>

 <h2>Description</h2>
 <p>Pandemic Warrior is a single person action adventure platformer game, available on PC and intended for teens.
 Throughout this game, the player acts as the protagonist, an unnamed knight.
-This knight has to travel through multiple realms defeating zombies and deadly viruses, collecting health potions to stay alive, all to get to the final realm where the cure is hidden to save the day. </p>
+This knight has to travel through multiple realms defeating deadly zombies, collecting health potions to stay alive, all to get to the final realm where the cure is hidden to save the day. </p>

 <h2>How to Play</h2>
 <ul>